 Our favorite morning and evening activity was to sit outside our cottage and watch the birds jump around the trees.

 The Internet connection is a bit of challenge, but that is something that you expect when you stay inside a coffee plantation.
 Having said that, our Jio connection worked in the cottage to an extent that we could see our emails.

 The Food is served at the Lodge or at the Perch.
 Food is freshly made to order as there is a limited number of people.
 This essentially means the food is fresh and tasty.
 Breakfast has both English and South Indian options.

 Perch is connected to the cottages with steps covered with the canopied flowering vines making it look very romantic.
 It is a great place for photoshoots.
-I was told many south Indian films have been shot at the Old Kent Estate.
+I was told many south Indian films have been shot at this estate.

-Coffee plantation stays at Coorg like the Old Kent Estate are a perfect place to have a relaxing holiday in the middle of nature.
+Stays at Coorg like are a perfect place to have a relaxing holiday in the middle of nature.
 While there are many places where you can do that, the plantations offer you the indulgence of fresh coffee – right from the source.